 A 14th century French Gothic church, Naples Cathedral – il Duomo, was built by the Angevins (AD 1266 – 1435) and is the seat of the Naples Archdiocese.
 Naples Cathedral is also home to the Crypt and the Chapel of Naples Patron Saint, San Gennaro and it is where the Festival of San Gennaro, the infamous blood liquefaction ceremony takes place three times a year.
 Also of interest is the 4th century AD Basilica Santa Restituta commissioned by the first Christian Roman Emperor, Constantine I and the oldest surviving baptistery of its kind in the western world, the Byzantine San Giovanni in Fonte.

-If you have the time, the Duomo is best experienced with the Audio Guide and map available at the information desk just inside the Chapel of the Treasure of San Gennaro.
+The Duomo is best experienced with the Audio Guide and map available at the information desk just inside the Chapel of the Treasure of San Gennaro.

-Plan Your Visit to Naples Cathedral
+Visit Naples Cathedral